emdroid/emdroid.github.io/_posts/2020-08-25-project-ares-part-4-ubuntu-on-zfs-encrypted-root.md

 - the use of the `"initramfs"` crypttab parameter is a work-around for the cryptsetup lack of ZFS support
 (ensures that the boot image will contain the root encryption setup)
+- the `"nofail"` and `"x-systemd.device-timeout"` are to ignore eventual error if the partition cannot be mounted (for the RAID-1 configuration)
+- the `"discard"` crypttab parameter is used to allow processing of the TRIM commands:
+  - this is only necessary to do for SSD drives
+  - it is less secure (the trimmed areas can reveal where and how much valid data are there)
+  - but without it the SSD cannot properly handle the free space, which worsens the performance and wear leveling
 {% endcapture %}

 {% include notice level="info" %}